 But!
 If you do have goals for your future, you need to direct your finances and make a game plan.
 We decided that we wanted $2000 in the bank asap.
 So we cut our bi-weekly budget down to $500 and put everything left over into that account.
 500 dollars was still very, very comfortable for us.
 I was afraid to be uncomfortable.
 Oh, such an inexperienced, silly Shanae back then.
 After a while I realized we were still too comfortable, (money left over by the next pay period means you aren’t stretching yourself enough) so I cut it down to $375 until we had met our goal.
-Right now, when you sign up for our email list (which we barely know how to use, so don’t be afraid of us exploding your inbox) we have a Free Four Day Course on the blog to help you with this step if you need a little guidance.
+Right now, we have a Free Family Finance Workbook on the blog to help you with this step if you need a little guidance.
 It’s wonderful!
 It helps you decide what your goals really are, where you are wasting money and where you can save, and then helps set yourself up for success.
 And of course, we would absolutely love your support in that way.

 Save Ten Percent